How to Reduce Fouling in Heat Exchangers

 4. Apply Coatings

-Applying protective coatings to your heat exchanger surfaces can prevent foulant adhesion and adsorption and reduce fouling.
+Applying protective coatings to your heat exchanger surfaces can prevent foulant adhesion and adsorption and inhibit fouling.
 Inert coatings are useful because they prevent the base metal from interacting with substances in the water that cause fouling.
 Synthetic fluoropolymers like polytetrafluoroethylene (PTFE) and perfluoropolyether (PFPE) are common coating materials because of their hydrophobic and nonstick properties, high thermal stability and chemical inertness.

 Protective fouling-resistant coatings are flexible and effective.
 If you already have plans to upgrade your equipment, purchasing a new heat exchanger that features these coatings is an excellent strategy.
 However, if you’re happy with your current heat exchanger and merely want to reduce fouling in an existing system, retrofitting the surfaces with coatings may not be practical logistically.
 Certain coatings also cannot stand up to high temperatures or extreme abrasion and will wear down under these conditions.